This Peppered Venison Jerky has an outstanding fresh cracked black pepper flavor!

 The strips were placed on my Nesco Dehydrator and dried for 2 hours at 160F and another 2 hours at 145F.
 The final result was very tasty.
 The jerky had a nice sweet and salty taste with that spicy peppery flavor coming out towards the end!
 If you do NOT like salty jerky, use low sodium soy sauce when making this recipe.

-For more in depth directions on how to dry your beef or deer jerky, visit my page Jerky Making Methods or click on the pictures below.
+For more in depth directions on how to dry your beef jerky, visit my page Jerky Making Methods or click on the pictures below.

 - 1 lb Venison Roast